 Carlo Allemano was born in Turin.
-He studied with Maestro E. Battaglia and was the first prize winner of both the Toti dal Monte Singing Competition in Treviso (1989) and the Mozart Competition at the Wiener Staatsoper (1990).
+He was the first prize winner of both the Toti dal Monte Singing Competition in Treviso (1989) and the Mozart Competition at the Wiener Staatsoper (1990).

-Since then he has established himself as a leading opera and concert singer.
-He regularly sings with conductors such as Christophe Rousset, Emmanuelle Haïm, René Jacobs, Wolfgang Sawallisch, Claudio Abbado, Riccardo Muti, Zubin Mehta, Leopold Hager, G. Gavazzeni, Marco Guidarini, Fabio Biondi, Alessandro De Marchi.
+Since then he has established himself as a leading opera and concert singer, having collaborated with conductors such as Christophe Rousset, Emmanuelle Haïm, René Jacobs, Wolfgang Sawallisch, Riccardo Muti, Zubin Mehta, Leopold Hager, Marco Guidarini, Fabio Biondi, Alessandro De Marchi, Claudio Abbado, Gianandrea Gavazzeni.

-Carlo Vincenzo Allemano has appeared in many of the most important opera houses: Teatro alla Scala Milan, Wiener Staatsoper, Wiener Volksoper, Bayerische Staatsoper München, La Monnaie Brussels, Glyndebourne Touring Opera, Opéra National du Rhin Strasbourg, Maggio Musicale Fiorentino Firenze, The Israeli Opera Tel Aviv, Barbican Theatre in London… and festivals such as Glyndebourne, Salzburg, Beaune, Ravenna, Martina Franca…
+Carlo Allemano has appeared in many of the most important opera houses such as La Scala, Teatro Regio Torino, Maggio Musicale Fiorentino, Wiener Staatsoper, Wiener Volksoper, Bayerische Staatsoper München, La Monnaie Brussels, Opéra National du Rhin, Opéra Royal de Wallonie-Liège, The Israeli Opera Tel-Aviv, Barbican Theatre in London… and festivals including Glyndebourne, Potsdam Sanssouci, Innsbruck, Salzburg, Aix-en-Provence, Beaune, Ravenna, Martina Franca…